Hurricanes and Weather Damage: Protecting Miami’s Locks, Doors, and Security Systems

 Andrew led directly to Miami-Dade’s strengthened building codes, revolutionizing door and lock security requirements.
 Under these regulations, doors must withstand repeated impacts from a 9-pound 2×4 traveling at 34 mph – a standard that required completely rethinking door and frame construction.
 Lock systems had to be redesigned to maintain functionality even under extreme pressure from hurricane-force winds.

-For locksmith professionals, Andrew created an entirely new category of work: hurricane-compliant security upgrades.
+For locksmith professionals like us, Andrew created an entirely new category of work: hurricane-compliant security upgrades.
 Property owners across Miami suddenly needed to replace or substantially upgrade their doors, frames, and locking hardware to meet new safety standards.

 Hurricane Wilma revealed new vulnerabilities, particularly in electronic security systems: